zrooda/the-real-animate.sass/README.md

 # the-real-animate.sass
 **TL;DR** The [animate.css](https://github.com/daneden/animate.css) port to SASS that you're looking for.

-- Keyframes are rendered on actual use, no extra imports, no duplicates
+- Keyframes are rendered on first use, no extra imports needed, no duplicates
 - No classes, animations are directly attached to styled element
 - Nested SASS maps as data source (JSON-like)
 - Automatic property caching (3<sup>rd</sup> param `$cache`)